 1

-Users demand rapid changes to applications as their needs are more dynamic than ever.
-Modifications in the database & operating system updates, functionality enhancements, integrations, patches, etc. require Continuous Integration (CI) and Continuous Deployment (CD).
-This requires Continuous Testing (CT) practices being in place.
+Users are demanding rapid changes to applications as their needs are more dynamic than ever before.
+Within today’s fast-paced digital landscape, database changes, operating system updates, feature enhancements, integrations, patches and other critical elements require CI and CD methodologies.
+This requires robust Continuous Testing (CT) practices to ensure seamless software delivery.

 2